gurn1/lsc-blocks/readme.txt

 1. Upload the plugin zip file through Plugins > Add New > Upload Plugin.
 2. Click **Install Now** and then **Activate Plugin**.

-*Please ensure the main folder name matches the plugin slug "hiyield-block" before zipping for deployment.
+*Please ensure the main folder name matches the plugin slug "hiyield-blocks" before zipping for deployment.
 GitHub ZIPs often append the branch name, which can prevent proper installation.*

 == How to Use ==